mikegowen/react-starter/README.md

 ```
 …
 "scripts": {
-  "start:app": "webpack serve --hot --mode development",
+  "start:client": "webpack serve --hot --mode development",
   "build": "webpack --mode production",
   "start:server": "nodemon src/server/index.js"
 },
 …
  ```

-We also changed the script name for starting the app.

  ## Start the server

  `npm run start:server`

+ We also changed the script name for starting the client.

+  ## Start the client

+ `npm run start:client`

- Now you should be able to access your React app and it will call the Express server and return a result.
+ Now you should be able to access your React app (client) and it will call the Express server and return a result.

 ## License